NapperJLG/MakersBnB/README.md

 As a User
 So I can list a space on MakersBnB
 I want to be able to sign up

+As a User
+So I can list a space on MakersBnB
+I want to be able to log in

+As a User
+So I can list a space on MakersBnB
+I want to be able to

 ```

 ## Running the tests